Maharaja Jitendra Narayan Medical College and Hospital: Hospital

 Previously the hospital was known as MJN Hospital, Coochbehar.
 It was a district hospital.
 It is the largest government hospital of Coochbehar.
 The hospital contains outpatient system and indoor patient system with around 500 beds.
 It has separate Medicine, Surgery, Paediatric and Gynaecology ward.
 Matrima is a separate building for the pregnant mother and newborn.
 This building contains Gynae casualty room, Gynae OT, Prenatal area, postnatal area, SNCU, PICU with adequate nursing staff and modern medical technology.
 Medicine and Surgery department have separate male and female wards.
 Hospital also has own modern radiology department with XRAY, USG, CT, and MRI.
-The name of the present Principal and superintendent of the hospital (MSVP) is Dr. Nirmal Kumar Mandal and Dr. Souradeep Ray,respectively.
+The name of the present Principal and superintendent of the hospital (MSVP) is Dr. Achintya Narayan Ray and Dr. Souradeep Ray, respectively.